March 23rd, 2020

 Libraries curate their Overdrive selection: most offer just a fraction of the available titles.
 There’s another caveat: Bestsellers are encumbered with long wait lists — good luck finding a copy of Delia Owens’ Where the Crawdads Sing.
 But there are lots of other good books available at any one time, and the mid-to-large publishers do a good job with their ebook formatting: the ebooks look pretty good.

-The catalog of catalogs for free ebooks is the Online Books Page, listing “over 3 million free books on the Web,” Hosted without charge by the University of Pennsylvania, they encompass everything from “detective and mystery stories” to some thoroughly obscure academic titles from centuries past.
+The catalog of catalogs for free ebooks is the Online Books Page, listing “over 3 million free books on the Web,” Hosted without charge by the University of Pennsylvania, it encompasses everything from “detective and mystery stories” to some thoroughly obscure academic titles from centuries past.
 I click on one title at random, hosted by the Internet Archive.
 It’s Experiments Upon Vegetables: Discovering their Great Power of Purifying the Common Air in the Sunshine, and of Injuring it in the Shade and at Night, written by John Ingen-Housz and published in 1779.
-So, as you can see, not every one of the 3 million free books will hold your attention.
+Not every one of the 3 million free books will hold your attention.

-An ongoing development is free ebooks are the crisis specials: many vendors are providing unprecedented no-cost access to their catalogs while the going remains grim.
-For instance last week Scribd announced “we will be making Scribd’s library — which includes millions of ebooks, audiobooks, magazine articles, and more — available to anyone, free, for 30 days.”
-A cynic might spot a touch of opportunism amidst the enthusiasm, but the offer stands.
+An ongoing development in free ebooks are the COVID crisis specials: many vendors are providing unprecedented no-cost access to their catalogs while the going remains grim.
+For instance in March Scribd announced “we will be making Scribd’s library — which includes millions of ebooks, audiobooks, magazine articles, and more — available to anyone, free, for 30 days.”
+(A cynic might spot a touch of opportunism amidst the enthusiasm, and the offer expired after 30 days.)

 I don’t want to forget free audiobooks.
-Thousands are available.
+Many thousands are available.
 There would be millions if you could just use a computer-generated voice file.
-(And, for the sight-impaired, this is the only economical option for many public domain titles, provided the text has been digitized.)
-But audiobooks have a quality threshold (not unlike video) where, below a certain quality, they’re unlistenable (or, for video, unwatchable).
+(And, for the sight-impaired, this is the only economical option for many public domain titles, once the text has been digitized.)
+But audiobooks have a quality threshold (not unlike video) where, below a certain quality, they’re unlistenable (for video, unwatchable).
 During the current crisis the big audiobook publishers and distributors, Audible, Apple, et al. are making some titles available for free, for registered users.
-The better choice is LibriVox, with over 60,000 public domain audiobooks read by volunteers from all over the world.
+A better choice is LibriVox, with over 60,000 public domain audiobooks read by volunteers from all over the world.

 Ebook quality has two axes: quality of content and quality of presentation.